-They’re FREE at Naylor’s Auto Repair in Garden City, Idaho
+They’re FREE at Naylor’s Auto Repair in Boise, Idaho

 During our multipoint inspection, we’ll test all your car’s systems to look for any areas that might give you trouble immediately, and down the road.
 We’ll provide you with pictures and documentation on the results and take the time to make sure you understand what needs immediate attention and what can wait--and make sure you’re armed with the signs and signals that there is no more time to put off crucial repairs.

 Regular Oil Change Services

 How often should I have my oil changed?